enrightc/LiDARFind/README.md

 - Formatting dates
   - [Formatting Time as %d-%m-%y](https://stackoverflow.com/questions/17245612/formatting-time-as-d-m-y) Stack Overflow.
 [Accessed 5th July, 2024].

+- [how to redirect to a external 404 page python flask](https://stackoverflow.com/questions/29516093/how-to-redirect-to-a-external-404-page-python-flask) Stack Overflow.
+[Accessed 8th July, 2024].

 - Redirect user depending on source
   - [How do i redirect using flask with an if function depending on the input of the user?](https://stackoverflow.com/questions/65097431/how-do-i-redirect-using-flask-with-an-if-function-depending-on-the-input-of-the) Stack Overflow.
 [Accessed 8th July, 2024].